CosmicDreamsOfCode/FrostBlend/Manual/General Groups/Frostbite Skin.md

 - **Metalness**
     - Makes the material more or less metallic in appearance.
 - **Reflectance Metalness Addition**
-	- Set to 1 to add Metalness on top of the Reflectance.(Mainly for internal use, don't reccomend touching)
+	- Set to 1 to add Metalness on top of the Reflectance.
+- **Metalness Gamma Correction**
+	- Sets the gamma value of the Metalness value.
+0 for off, 1 for on.
 - **SSS Scale**
 	- Subsurface Scattering texture imput.
 - **SSS Radius**